 Attach colored tissue paper wings to a toilet tissue or paper towel tube for wings.
 Slip a hair band over the tube and place on toddler’s wrist to flap and fly.

-For more advanced work, drop food color onto a wet coffee filter.
-Allow to dry and use for wings.
-Two filters for dragonfly and one for butterfly.
+For more advanced work, drop food coloring onto a wet coffee filter.
+Allow the coffee filters to dry.
+Then pinch them in the middle and use a pipe cleaner to create the body and antennae of the insect.
+Use two filters for dragonfly and one for a butterfly.

 Make a Bug Costume